Quicklist: Types of Bathroom Showers

 A tub-shower combo is a space-saving design for those that want both a bathtub and a shower in their bathroom.
 Combine the two together to save floor space.

-Those low on bathroom space should strongly consider a sliding door.
+Those bathroom designers who are low on bathroom space should strongly consider sliding doors.

 Also known as swinging doors, these shower doors usually open outwards from the shower in a smooth swinging motion.